Overdevelopment: Responses

-Responses to overdevelopment include the de-growth movement, sustainable development, anti-development and other local or indigenous resistance movements.
+Responses to overdevelopment include the degrowth movement, sustainable development, anti-development, and other local or indigenous resistance movements.
 One such method being put into place in different regions around the world is a population cap.

-Indigenous movements such as the Aloha ʻAina movement and the Zapatista Army of National Liberation movement, often have their own concepts of development, overdevelopment, and sustainability.
-Their versions of these concepts overlap with those of environmental activism, but differ in many important ways, many of which relate to the ideal interrelation of humans and environment in the particular places in question.
+Indigenous movements such as the Aloha ʻAina movement and the Zapatista Army of National Liberation movement often have their own concepts of development, overdevelopment, and sustainability.
+Their versions of those concepts overlap with those of environmental activism but differ in many important ways, many of which relate to the ideal interrelation of humans and environment in the particular places in question.